akkorismeglesz/akkorismeglesz/README.md

 </div>

 ## About me:
-- I will be a first-year student in Germany from October.
+- I am a first-year student in Germany and am studying business informatics.
 - I started to learn programming this year.
 - I like coding websites and web apps.